Student Employment Handbook - Employee Types

-To determine if a student has been awarded FWS, the student must access their account in FlashLine.
-The student must click on the Student tab on the left sidebar and under Finances, choose Financial Aid.
+To determine if a student has been awarded FWS, the student must access their account in FlashLine via the Student / Finances page.
+Under the Financial Aid heading, the student must click on the Financial Aid Awards link.
 The student must then click Financial Aid Awards and under Award Year, select the appropriate award year form the drop-down menu and Submit.
 The student can click on Award Overview to view if the FWS award exists.
 A student that cannot view a FWS award and would like to check on the possibility of being awarded FWS should contact the Student Financial Aid Office at 330-672-2972.

 The SFAO monitors the earnings of each FWS student employee for each employment period to ensure that FWS wages earned are consistent with those permitted under the provisions of Federal regulations.
 Students receiving FWS are required to record hours worked on a paper or online timecard.
 The SFAO will indicate to Career Services when a student's earnings have reached the FWS award amount, and Career Services will alert the employing department.
 The student's wages will be paid from University Funding unless Career Services is notified by the employing department, in writing, that they wish to terminate the student's employment.